LastSacred/personal_hots_coach_backend/README.md

 ## History

   This is the successor to personal_hots_coach_cli, a command line only version of the application.
 This version is in development.

-## Todo

-TODO: search for c# ruby bindings to try to parse replays.